Dormition of the Theotokos Serbian Orthodox Monastery (Himmelsthür): History and architecture

-The church was built from 1902 to 1904 by Adelbert Hotzen built as a chapel of the Protestant Church of Frauenheims Himmelsthür founded by Pastor Bernhard Isermeyer.
+The church was built from 1902 to 1904 by Adelbert Hotzen built as a chapel of the Protestant church of Frauenheims Himmelsthür founded by Pastor Bernhard Isermeyer.
 It is a Neo-Gothic Brick-Saalkirche with a retracted polygonal closing chancel and roof turret.
 Under the church there are two basement floors, which originally served as ironing and sorting rooms for the diaconal facility.
-The last Protestant service was celebrated in the old asylum church on September 9, 1977.
+The last Protestant service was celebrated in the old asylum church in 1977.

-In 1978 the Serbian Orthodox Diocese for Central Europe bought the church and the adjoining buildings and set up their bishopric with a monastery and meeting center there.
-After the redesign for the Orthodox Liturgy, especially the decoration with Iconostasis and Icon n, the church was given the title Dormition of the All Holy Theotokos consecrated.
-In 1992 it also became parish church. with pictures of the liturgy on August 28; on this Gregorian date the 15.
-August according to Julian calendar calculation.
-With the establishment of the Diocese Austria-Switzerland in 2010/2011, the Alpine countries became the responsibility of the previous diocese Central Europe removed.
+In 1978, the Serbian Orthodox Eparchy of Central Europe bought the church and the adjoining buildings and set up their bishopric with a monastery there.
+After the redesign for the orthodox liturgy, especially the decoration with iconostasis, the church was consecrated to the Dormition of the Theotokos.
+In 1992, it also became parish church.
+In 2015, the monastery lost its status as an episcopal see to Saint Sava Cathedral in Düsseldorf.

-In 2015 the church lost its status as an episcopal church.
-Meanwhile, Düsseldorf is the seat of the diocese.